 Looking to stay ahead the digital marketing curve?

-Discover the planning must-haves for search, digital, voice, and omnichannel strategies in 2020.
+Discover the planning must-haves for search, digital, voice, and omnichannel strategies.

-On January 29, I moderated a sponsored Search Engine Journal webinar presented by Benu Aggarwal, President and Founder of Milestone Inc., and Bill Hunt, President, Back Azimuth Consulting.
+I had the pleasure of moderating a sponsored Search Engine Journal webinar presented by Benu Aggarwal, President and Founder of Milestone Inc., and Bill Hunt, President, Back Azimuth Consulting.

-They discussed the 12 steps you can take in order to create a robust digital strategy for 2020.
+They discussed the 12 steps you can take in order to create a robust digital strategy.